Probabilistic construction of Toda conformal field theories: Appendix

 \end{corollary}

 \proof Up to a discretization of the fields, it suffices to apply Lemma \ref{kah2} with

 for some nonnegative numbers $p^i_{k_i}$ obtained by discretizing $f_i$ over $D_i$.

-After these two comparison lemmas we recall the statement of the Girsanov theorem.
+After these two comparison lemmas we recall the statement of the Girsanov (or Cameron-Martin) theorem, see \emph{e.g.} Chapter VIII in~\cite{RY91}.
 It can be adapted in a way similar to the above proof via a regularization procedure in order to fit to the GFF we have considered throughout the present document: \begin{theorem}[Girsanov theorem] Let $D$ be a subdomain of $\C$ and be a family of smooth centered Gaussian field; also consider $Z$ any Gaussian variable belonging to the $L^2$ closure of the subspace spanned by $(\bm X(x))_{x\in D}$.
 Then, for any bounded functional $F$ over the space of continuous functions one has that

 \end{theorem}